isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 33. We are, thus, working with partners in our community to provide residents facing such disputes with advice and guidance, and possibly also, legal representation in the more complex cases.

 {:start="34"}
-34. One example is what Mr Raj Joshua Thomas spoke about: the new Community Law Centre (CLC) run by Pro Bono SG.
-It was launched in January 2023, and this effort brings legal services right into the heartlands.
+34. One example is what Mr Raj Joshua Thomas spoke about, the new Community Law Centre (CLC) run by Pro Bono SG.
+It was launched recently in January 2023, and this effort brings legal services right into the heartlands.
 For the first time, full-time community lawyers will serve the community through the CLCs, providing legal advice and assistance on a whole range of different issues.

 {:start="35"}
 35. To Mr Thomas’ point on the CLCs, Pro Bono SG does indeed have plans to expand the CLCs beyond the pilot that is currently at Tian De Temple.
 We are supportive of